clhols/RemoteConfigInResources/README.md

 ##Using

+Add the following to your app/build.gradle dependencies:

+        compile 'dk.youtec:remoteconfiginresources:0.0.1'

-You can either extend one of the RemoteConfig activities:
+Then you can either extend one of the RemoteConfig activities:

         public class MainActivity extends RemoteConfigAppCompatActivity
         public class MainActivity extends RemoteConfigActivity